Learn how this leading hypervisor works on Packet bare metal.

 Packet does not offer licensing for ESXi at this time.
 By default, the OS comes with a 60-day evaluation license.
 If you would like to utilize it beyond the 60-days you will need to acquire a license from VMware and activate it on your Packet machine(s) directly.

-Every new ESXi server comes with a default /29 Public IP block where you have 4 usable IPs for your VMs.
+Every ESXi instance comes with a default /29 Public IP block where you have 4 usable IPs for your VMs.
 From these 8 IPs:

 1st - network